-- Ensure the right of a farmer to save seed for his or her own use; or if contracts are used to regulate the use of the protected material, provide a mechanism for intervention if necessary to ensure that the contract conditions respect the interests of the farmer as well as the interests of the patent holder. - Ensure that only one royalty is charged for each reproduction of the protected material, and provide the ability to limit how far down, or when, in the reproductive chain a royalty can be charged. - Ensure the right of researchers to use protected materials as the basis for developing a new variety or other research use. - Ensure that compulsory licenses can be issued if necessary, to secure that the patented development is made available to the public at reasonable prices, is widely distributed and is maintained in quality. - Protect agriculture producers from claims of patent infringement with respect to natural/accidental spreading and crossing of patented plant genetic material, or the insemination of an animal by an animal with patent protection.
+- Ensure the right of a farmer to save seed for his or her own use; or if contracts are used to regulate the use of the protected material, provide a mechanism for intervention if necessary to ensure that the contract conditions respect the interests of the farmer as well as the interests of the rights holder. - Ensure that only one royalty is charged for each reproduction of the protected material, and provide the ability to limit how far down, or when, in the reproductive chain a royalty can be charged. - Ensure the right of researchers to use protected materials as the basis for developing a new variety or other research use. - Ensure that compulsory licenses4 can be issued if necessary to secure that the patented development is made available to the public at reasonable prices, is widely distributed and is maintained in quality. - Protect agriculture producers from claims of patent infringement with respect to natural/accidental spreading and crossing of patented plant genetic material, or the insemination of an animal by an animal with patent protection.

-In addition we believe there is a need to address, both nationally and internationally, issues of liability for undesired natural/accidental spreading of patented seed, patented genetic material, or the insemination of an animal by an animal with patent protection.
-The patenting or production of new genetic material, should not create liability traps for producers or marketers.
+In addition, we believe there is a need to address, both nationally and internationally, issues of liability for undesired natural/accidental spreading of patented seed, patented genetic material,